 Getting to grips with the technical language of web analytics may seem like an impossible task.
 But there’s no need to panic!

-This jargon buster aims to simplify the basics of web analytics, a digital tool that helps to measure, analyse and report data – as a way to understand and optimise web traffic trends.
+This Web Analytics Jargon Buster aims to simplify the basics of web analytics.
+It’s your digital tool that helps to measure, analyse and report data – as a way to understand and optimise web traffic trends.

 The average length of a visit to a website, measured in minutes and seconds.
 In general, the longer the session, the more interested the visitor is.
 E.g. “Ever since I launched video tours of all my rooms, my website’s average session duration went from 2 minutes to 8 minutes and 32 seconds!”